waltersamuelhunter/tbcluster-basic-snp/README.md

 For smooth analysis of multiple samples, tbcluster-basic-snp can be used in combination with nextflow pipelines.
 The joint vcf output from snpplet (https://github.com/CENMIG/snpplet) or other pipelines can be used as input from  tbcluster-basic-snp.

+# Limitations

+Clustering TB cases based on SNP pairwise distance alone is known to be limited method, especially in high burden countries, due to various factors.
+Nevertheless, this method alone is useful for getting basic understanding of transmission in a geographical location and formulating hypothesis for public health interventions.
+Also, the SNP approach can be extended to include various metadata like drug resistance, lineage, occupation etc. The script will be updated to include this options soon.

 # Packages